moiz-mansoori/SMIT_AIDS/readme.md

-# Python Basics Assignments and Mandatory Project
+# SMIT-AIDS Assignments and Projects

-This repository contains Python assignments provided as part of the **Saylani Mass IT Program** in the **Artificial Intelligence and Data Science** track.
-These assignments cover the fundamentals of Python programming, including functions, loops, lists, and other basic constructs.
-Additionally, the repository includes the **Mandatory Project**, which showcases practical implementation of the concepts learned.
+This repository contains Python assignments provided as part of the **Saylani Mass IT Program (SMIT)** in the **Artificial Intelligence and Data Science** course.
+These assignments cover the fundamentals of Python programming, including functions, loops, lists, and other core concepts.
+Additionally, the repository includes a **Mandatory Project**, and **Data Visualization** tasks using Python libraries like **NumPy, Pandas, Matplotlib, and Seaborn**.

 ## Overview

-The repository includes:
+This repository includes:

-### Assignments:
+### 📌 Assignments
+- A collection of Python programming exercises covering fundamental concepts.

-### Mandatory Project:
+### 📌 Mandatory Project
-- The repository also includes a **Mandatory Project**.
+- A project that applies learned concepts in a practical scenario.

+### 📌 Tasks for Data Visualization
+- Assignments focused on **Data Visualization** techniques using Python libraries.

 ## Purpose

-These assignments and the mandatory project are designed to:
+These assignments and projects are designed to:
-- Strengthen understanding of Python.
+✔ Strengthen understanding of Python programming.
-- Provide hands-on practice with core programming concepts.
+✔ Provide hands-on practice with essential coding concepts.
-- Build a solid foundation for advanced topics in artificial intelligence and data science.
+✔ Build a foundation for advanced topics in AI and Data Science.

 ## Author
 **Moiz Mansoori**
+**333989**